meshtastic/python/README.md

 Full documentation including examples and installation instructions [here](https://meshtastic.github.io/Meshtastic-python/meshtastic/index.html).

-But suffice it to say, it is really easy:
+But suffice it to say, it is really easy (note, you must use pip version 20 or later):

 ```
 pip3 install meshtastic